mihonapp/website/website/src/docs/guides/local-source/index.md

 # Local source

-If you like to download and organize your media, then you want to know how to manage your own series in Tachiyomi.
+If you like to download and organize your media, then you want to know how to manage your own series in Mihon.

 ::: warning
 This page explores some advanced features.